 The LCMA has four standing committees that are appointed by the Board of Directors.
 Committee meetings are open to LCMA members*:

 Executive Committee – Joel Malecka is Chair of the Executive Committee.
 The committee sets the agendas for the Board meetings and makes recommendations to the Board on things like insurance, governing documents, and community management.
 The Executive Committee also manages the Financial aspects of the LCMA, reviewing and approving LCMA financials, managing reserve fund investments, and reviewing the annual financial audit.
 For more information, contact Executive Director Mary Carr at (720) 583-5262.

 Buildings and Grounds Committee – Dave Harlor is Chair of the Buildings and Grounds Committee.
 The committee reviews and approves Design Review Requests from property owners, advises on the property maintenance functions of the Board, and awards LCMA Landscaping Grants.
 The committee members are members of the LCMA Board, the LRA, and qualified members of the community.
 The Buildings and Grounds Committee meets monthly – usually at 7:30A on the second Thursday of the month in the Hangar 2 first floor conference room – and meetings are open to LCMA members.

 Events Committee – Joel Malecka is Chair of the Events Committee, which meets as needed to plan and execute community events.
 For more information, contact Executive Director Mary Carr at (720) 583-5262.

-Lowry Design Review Committee – Matt Alcorn is Chair of the Lowry Design Review Committee, also known as the LDRC, which reviews plans for new development projects and major redevelopment projects.
-The committee meets the first Thursday of the month at 8:30A in the LRA offices; meetings are open to LCMA members.
+Lowry Design Review Committee – The Lowry Design Review Committee, also known as the LDRC, reviews plans for new development projects and major redevelopment projects.
+The committee meets on the first Thursday of the month at 8:30A in the LRA offices; meetings are open to LCMA members.
 The LRA offices are at 130 Rampart Way, Ste.
 225.

 |Executive Director: Mary Carr